greg-raven/Uncommon-Sense/_posts/2009-06-10-important-government-function.md

 tag: anonymous
 ---

-There’s no more important government function than getting its hands on someone else’s money.
+There's no more important government function than getting its hands on someone else's money.